 Join us at the next LPS Day for some sporting action from the young and energetic ones !

 SwimSafer is a national water safety programme in Singapore introduced in July 2010 by the National Water Safety Council (NWSC), a council appointed by the then Ministry of Community, Youth and Sports (MCYS).
 In 2013, NWSC transferred full ownership of SwimSafer to the Singapore Sports Council (SSC).
-In 2014 Manulife extended their sponsorship to Singapore Sports Council to promote SwimSafer for 3 years.

 The programme aims to teach swimming proficiency and water survival skills to children to minimize drowning incidences in a fun manner.
 These skills are necessary in view that more than 60% of drowning incidences in Singapore (from 2005 to 2008) occurred in open waters, such as the seas, rivers and reservoirs.